COVID-19 Travel Information (Updated January 7, 2021)

 If you are travelling internationally, some countries do require a COVID test prior to departure and you will need to present a negative COVID PCR test to the airlines prior to departure.
 Check with the country you are travelling to as well as with your airline to see if you require a COVID test.

-No, there is no COVID testing available here at the airport.
-To book a COVID test, please call 811 or visit saskatchewan.ca for more information.
+There is no COVID testing available here at the airport.
+To book a COVID test, please call 811 or visit saskatchewan.ca for more information on testing.

 Am I allowed to travel to/from YQR to other Canadian, U.S., or international destinations?